 A rechargeable Lithium-Ion battery pack will extract maximum brightness from your headlamp for the longest time.
 These packs can be pricey and heavy.

 Regular Alkaline AAA or AA batteries are lightweight and inexpensive but don’t offer the same performance.
-If you’re not going to be using the headlamp that often, and you don’t need blinding light then go for a cheaper AAA battery powered option.
+If you’re not going to be using it that often, and you don’t need blinding light then go for a cheaper AAA battery powered option.

 Battery level indicator